cloudman6/scan2doc/README.md

 # DeepSeek-OCR-WebUI

-A pure frontend, browser-only document processing tool that converts scanned images and multi-page PDFs into various editable formats using OCR.
+A pure frontend, browser-only document processing tool that converts scanned images and multi-page PDFs into various editable formats using DeepSeek-OCR.

 ## 🚀 Overview

 DeepSeek-OCR-WebUI is designed to handle document conversion tasks entirely within the browser.
 By leveraging modern web technologies like Web Workers and IndexedDB, it provides a powerful, privacy-focused alternative to server-side document processing.

-- **Frontend Only**: No backend services required (except for optional third-party OCR APIs).
+- **Frontend Only**: No backend services required (except for DeepSeek-OCR API).
 - **Privacy First**: Documents never leave your browser for processing.
 - **Large Document Support**: Optimized for hundreds of pages using virtual lists and efficient memory management.
 - **Persistent State**: Progress and intermediate results survive page refreshes using IndexedDB.